 The Medical Microbiology Fellowship at MGH, a one year, ACGME approved program, provides advance training to prepare pathologists and infectious disease specialists to serve as directors of a clinical microbiology laboratory.
 Our graduates possess an in-depth understanding of medical microbiology including the selection, validation, and interpretation of diagnostic microbiology tests.
 Our trainees will also be capable of managing a high volume, complex diagnostic laboratory.
 To these ends, the program will provide a comprehensive curriculum consisting of didactics, rotation through all sections of the clinical microbiology laboratory as well as rotations with various clinical services to gain an understanding of how testing in the microbiology laboratory informs clinical decision making.
 Particular emphasis will be placed on laboratory operation and management.
 Graduates of this program may choose to develop an area of research in microbiology that will prepare them for a career as a laboratory director at an academic health center.

-- Eric Rosenberg MD, Program Director,
+- Eric Rosenberg MD, Medical Microbiology Fellowship Program Director,

 - W. Stephen Black-Schaffer, MD,

-Associate Professor of Pathology, Pathology Program Director
+Associate Professor of Pathology, Associate Chief, Education Program Director

 - John A. Branda, MD,